 With the expansion of the EV market came the question of what to do with spent batteries.
 “Currently, used EV batteries cannot be recycled economically at scale,” says Kollhoff Mouat.
 Instead, they may be landfilled, which is costly and has an adverse environmental impact.
 Once in the landfill, the critical metals—used once in the battery—are of no future use.

 If these metals can be reclaimed, there is less dependence upon unstable supply chains.
 The challenge is that recycling EV batteries has traditionally been energy intensive and cost prohibitive.
 EV battery disposal is viewed as a waste management challenge.

 “Our aim was to make harvesting critical materials from the recycling waste stream more cost effective, particularly for EV batteries.
 We want to circularize the domestic supply chain of metal resource consumption.”
-Katie Kollhoff, CEO, NUMiX Materials
+Katie Kollhoff Mouat, CEO, NUMiX Materials

 NUMIX Materials’ Unique Process

 This is the puzzle that NUMiX Materials is intent on solving.
 The company currently focuses on cobalt and nickel recycling from EV batteries.
 If these rare metals can be harvested from spent batteries, it positively impacts the critical materials supply chain that depends upon overseas production for raw materials.